Leslie Rohonczy, IMC™, PCC, Executive Coach, Leadership Expert, Speaker, Author

 Something strange is happening in leadership circles.

-And if you’ve been paying attention, you’ve probably noticed the quiet that follows.
-No raised eyebrows.
-No real post-mortem.
+And you may notice the quiet that usually follows.
+No raised eyebrows; no real post-mortem.
 Just another departure, tidily wrapped in gratitude and discretion.
+But these exits aren’t just personal choices.
+They’re signals.

 SOMETHING IS SHIFTING